Updated: Aug 28, 2021

 God: “So, Son, when do you plan on leaving home and getting your own place?”
 Jesus: “Father, You know.”

 The literal translation from the Greek begins by saying that God has always spoken to the faithful through prophets.
 Prior to the current day of Paul, God had not just done this a few times, but “in many portions” [by one, two, and many human voices] and “in many ways” [prophecies, healings, and miraculous feats, etc.].
-This meant that God speaking to His believers had long been expected and realized.
+This means that God speaking to His faithful had long been expected and realized.
 The same could not be said of those who believed in lesser gods.

-More than hearing God speak and then passing important messages along to others, the voice of God would be that of His Son, sent into the being of human believers.
-Believers would have accepted God into their hearts and allowed the hand of God to work through them.
+More than hearing God speak and then passing important messages along to others, the voice of God would be that of His Son, sent into the souls of human believers.
+Believers who would have accepted God into their hearts and allowed the hand of God to work through them.
 Paul, as an Apostle in the name of Jesus Christ, was one example of the right hand of God having been reborn into the earthly plane.

 In verse four of chapter one, Paul said that Jesus “[had] become so much superior to angels.”
 This superiority is from becoming the right hand of God, thus an extension of God.
 The angels are eternal spirits created from God, but separate.
 The angels have been ordered to serve Man (males and females), and Jesus also serves Man as God’s Son.
 That name given to Jesus, as the Son of God, is only partially the inheritance of Jesus of Nazareth.
 His greatest title is the Christ (or the Messiah).

 The linkage that has chapter one attach to chapter two is “angels.”
-In chapter two’s verse five, Paul wrote that it was not God’s will to have angels speak for Him, through human beings.
+In chapter two’s verse five, Paul wrote that it was not God’s Will to have angels speak for Him, through human beings.
 Angels serve God by standing with human beings, whispering good advice, letting their souls choose what a body will do.
 Angels lead human beings to other human beings in distress, so human beings can help one another.
 However, the Christ-led Apostles go beyond this “synchronicity,” which cannot be clearly attributed to God’s power.

 The questions posed in the translation that will be read aloud is confusing, when the aspect of “angels” is seen, but not understood as a Spiritual entity that has no physical control over any human beings.
 It is difficult to see that Paul is speaking from personal understanding that is beyond that possible by a human brain alone.
 Thus, we hear, “What are human beings that you are mindful of them, or mortals, that you care for them?
 You have made them for a little while lower than the angels; you have crowned them with glory and honor, subjecting all things under their feet.”
 We miss the points that are struck in the slowly read literal.